-1. The first one involves the fact the Piper J3 Cub is a very lightweight airplane.
+- The first one involves the fact the Piper J3 Cub is a very lightweight airplane.
 While still high in the air, throttle the engine down to minimum and slowly pull the yoke completely in while the speed decreases.
 This slows the plane down to stall speed (a little less than 40 mph airspeed).
 It makes a steep descent to the runway.
 Keep the yoke pulled in completely.
 The wings seemingly act as a parachute.
 The plane hits the ground and bounces on its legendary gummy landing gear.
 It rolls at very low speed.
-While still pulling the yoke in to maximum, push in the wheel brakes (key b).
+While still pulling the yoke in to maximum, push in the wheel brakes (key b). - 2.
+Second procedure lets you land the plane like a "normal" airplane.
+Yet with no flaps available, at quite a lower speed and with some big differences on the yoke - Fly at say 500 feet constant altitude and "exactly" 52 mph speed towards the runway (and align with it).
+Let the engine cover eat up the runway start.
+The engine cover will hide the runway completely.
+To see where the runway is, push the yoke/mouse very shortly then stabilize again in normal flight.